.

 Florida

-A Florida veterinarian may be disciplined under Section 474.214(1)(pp), Florida Statutes, for "failing to give the owner of a patient, before dispensing any drug, a written prescription when requested"
+Failing to give the owner of a patient, before dispensing any drug, a written prescription when requested.

 Georgia